Why Is My Dog Shaking? Common Causes and Concerns

 When to see a vet about dog shaking

-Once you have determined your pup’s shakes and shivers aren’t caused by stress, excitement, or old age, you should contact your vet.
-If your dog is displaying additional symptoms alongside shivering, such as lethargy, limping, drooling, or diarrhea, and continuing to shake for longer than an hour, take them to the vet immediately.
+Once you’ve determined your pup’s shakes and shivers aren’t caused by stress, excitement, or old age, you should contact your vet.
+If your dog is displaying additional symptoms alongside shaking, such as lethargy, limping, drooling, or diarrhea, take them to the vet immediately.
+Likewise, if your dog’s shaking continues for longer than an hour, talk to your vet.

-By keeping your pup warm, up-to-date on puppy vaccines, at a healthy weight, and away from potentially toxic substances, you’re taking all the steps you can to prevent harmful illnesses that can cause shaking.
+By keeping your pup warm, up-to-date on puppy vaccines, at a healthy weight, and away from potentially toxic substances, you’re taking all the steps you can to prevent harmful illnesses that cause shaking.
+If you suspect shaking is caused by a normal trigger like thunderstorms, do your best to soothe your pooch.
+You should talk about this behavior with your vet if their fear and anxiety seems uncommonly severe.

-You know your pup better than anyone, so if you think something is wrong, don’t shake it off – seek veterinary help.
-You never know what the future holds, which is why Pumpkin’s dog insurance plans were created to help you say “yes” to the best care, should any accidents or illnesses arise.
+You know your pup better than anyone, so if you think something is wrong, don’t shake it off — seek veterinary help.
+As you get to know your dog, you should learn how to read their body language and behavior.
+You never know what the future holds, which is why dog insurance plans can give you peace of mind should any accidents or illnesses arise.

 Christina Rasmussen